 Seriously though, Rita’s perspective does come shining through, pretty much epitomizing the deconstructed analysis of the slasher genre that claims that the killer’s weapon represents his penis, and sticking it in naked girls represents his conflicted desire and hatred for them due to his mommy issues.
-There’s a point in this film where the killer, who uses a power drill as his weapon of choice, stands in front of a cowering chick and we see her from the perspective between his legs, where his big drill is dangling.
-The same drill that is later hacked off by the final girl, completely robbing him of his masculinity, making him defenseless and useless.
+There’s a point in this film where the killer, who uses a power drill as his weapon of choice, stands in front of a cowering girl and we see her from the perspective between his legs, where his big drill is dangling–the same drill that is later hacked off by the final girl, completely robbing him of his masculinity, making him defenseless and useless.

 Yeah.
 This one was written by a woman.